-Lack of transparency & coordination

-- Lack of defined roles, appropriate oversight, and process for budget execution - Inefficient and costly procurement processes that negatively impact available budget for commodities - Inaccurate and/or underestimated forecasts incorrectly inform funding needs - Budget lines estimated on previous years allocation and not actual need

-- Lack of coordination and monitoring of allocated budget for MNCH commodities 17, 18 - Lack of transparency and information on total available budget, funding for specific levels, for how long and for what commodities - Poor alignment with donor funding opportunities and domestic budgets the create gaps in programming and flow of funds - Lack of transparency on which entities (government, partners, etc.), where procuring, which commodities, quantities, duration of support, etc.18
+Root causes Lack of coordination and transparency is a key barrier to Inadequate financial processes Lack of defined roles, appropriate oversight, and process for budget execution Inefficient and costly procurement processes that negatively impact available budget for commodities Inaccurate and/or underestimated forecasts incorrectly inform funding needs Budget lines estimated on previous years allocation and not actual need ensuring funding for pediatric amoxicillin and gentamicin.
+Lack of transparency & coordination Lack of coordination and monitoring of allocated budget for MNCH commodities Lack of transparency and information on total available budget, funding for specific levels, for how long and for what commodities Poor alignment with donor funding opportunities and domestic budgets that create gaps in programming and flow of funds Lack of transparency on which entities (government, partners, etc.), where procuring, which commodities, quantities, duration of support, etc.